 Where to drink on St Patrick's Day

-One of Melbourne's premier Irish pubs, you won't do much better than PJ O'Brien's is the place to be for a good time on St Patrick's Day.
+One of Melbourne's premier Irish pubs, PJ O'Brien's is the place to be for a good time on St Patrick's Day.
 You'll find the walls splashed with Irish paraphernalia, suspended TV screens playing the rugby, live music, and Irish grub (expect Tayto chips, big Irish brekkies and plenty of McDonnell's Curry Sauce).
 Instead of St Patrick's Day, P.J O'Brien's will be having a St Patrick's weekend, starting on the Friday, crammed full of entertainment such as Irish dancers, Celtic face-painting and Irish bartenders demonstrating how to pour the perfect pint.

 North Melbourne pub The Last Jar is such good craic.
 The pints of Guinness or Kilkenny you get here are among the very best in town: yeasty and sour-sweet rather than bitter and metallic.
 And there's Magners on tap There’s also live Irish traditional music on Sundays, which they'll no doubt crank up on St Patrick's Day.
 But the real draw here is the food.
-There will be a full Irish breakfast this St Patrick's Day weekend, but if you turn up later in the day, the beef and Guinness shepherd's pie is a hearty dish that will line your stomach for their beautiful pours.
+There will be a full Irish breakfast this St Patrick's Day weekend, but if you turn up later in the day, the beef and Guinness shepherd's pie is a hearty dish that is sure to line your stomach.

 In an ode to the Emerald Isle and the "stately, plump Buck Mulligan" of James Joyce's Ulysses, Northcote's boutique bookshop and bar represent the glorious union of Irish whiskey and literature.
 By day, Buck Mulligan's is a bookshop and café.
-By night, the bar's Irish whiskeys gets a good workout.
-Pair your whiskey with quality Irish staples, including black pudding, smoked salmon, pork pies and ploughman's platters for a taste of Celtic nostalgia.
+By night, the bar's Irish whiskeys get a good workout.
+To celebrate St Paddy's Day, a pop-up whiskey bar will be put up in the courtyard, and there will be free black pudding all day long.

 A little bit of Ireland right here in the heart of Chapel Street, Bridie O'Reilly is a hub for good times and decent beers.
-They're serving a full Irish breakfast all day on St Pat's, but if you've had one too many pints you'll want to order a plate of their cheesy chips slathered in melty cheese and Irish curry sauce.
+They're serving a full Irish breakfast with a side of Guinness on St Pat's, but if you've had one too many pints you'll want to order a plate of cheesy chips slathered in melty cheese and Irish curry sauce.

 Micheal and Kim Lynch's bar has an unquestionable Irish heart, yet it deftly avoids all the fiddle-de-de shamrocks and tat.
 It's here you can get a killer fish finger sandwich, soda bread and stew and steaks with Jameson butter.
 The Snug will be open from 9am on St Patrick's Day, offering you a traditional Irish breakfast, followed by live music and give aways from 1pm.